Multi-Use Trails

 Trail Status Updates

-- Truckee River Trail Closure - Alpine Meadows to Olympic Valley Road - 9/18 to 10/24
+Truckee River Trail Closure - Alpine Meadows to Olympic Valley Road - Until 10/31

-Part of the Truckee River Trail will be CLOSED between Alpine Meadows Rd and Olympic Valley Rd from September 18 to October 24.
-Tahoe Truckee Sanitation Agency is rehabilitating part of the main sewer export line for all of North Tahoe.
+Part of the Truckee River Trail will be CLOSED between Alpine Meadows Rd and Olympic Valley Rd from September 24 to October 31.
+Tahoe Truckee Sanitation Agency (TTSA) is rehabilitating part of the main sewer export line for all of North Tahoe.
 The sewer pipeline runs underneath this section of the trail.

-- The trail will be OPEN after 5pm and on Sundays.
+• The trail will be OPEN after 5pm and on Weekends.

-- ADA compliant shuttles with bike racks will be available:
+• ADA compliant shuttles with bike racks will be available every 15 minutes from 7am to 5pm.

 Multi-Use Trail Description